MahnazBehroozi/FSS17_GRP_U/HW1/README.md

 * HW1_revised.py: Python source code file for this assignment
 * POM3A_noisy.txt: The test file with added noisy rows to test the ability of the code to ignore bad rows in the data
 * diskFile.txt: The small data file for runing a mock example
+* TestCases.txt: Contains the test cases that the code should pass

 ## How to run:
 * Assuming that you have installed python 2.7, execute the command line as below in the terminal within the HW1 folder: